Three Lakes Loop

 Take the New York State Thruway across the Tappan Zee Bridge and get off at Exit 8A, following signs to the Saw Mill River Parkway North.
 Continue on the Saw Mill River Parkway for about four miles, and take Exit 26 (Taconic State Parkway North - towards Albany).
-Follow the Taconic State Parkway for about seven miles, and take the exit for Route 134 West (towards Ossining).
-Turn left onto Route 134 and continue for 0.3 mile, then turn right onto Spring Valley Road.
+Follow the Taconic State Parkway for about seven miles, and take Exit 11 (Route 134), Turn left (west) onto Route 134 (towards Ossining) and continue for 0.3 mile, then turn right onto Spring Valley Road.
 Follow Spring Valley Road for 0.6 mile, and bear left at the fork.
-The parking area for Teatown Lake Reservation is on the right, just past the Nature Center building.
+The parking lot for Teatown is on the right, just past the Nature Center building.

-This hike traverses the southeastern section of Teatown Lake Reservation, a 1,000-acre nature preserve in Westchester County.
-It runs along the shore of two scenic lakes - Vernay Lake and Shadow Lake - and traverses interesting terrain, with many old stone walls reminding the hiker that this area was once farmed.
+This hike traverses the southeastern section of Teatown, a 1,000-acre nature preserve in Westchester County.
+It runs along the shore of three scenic lakes - Vernay Lake, Teatown Lake and Shadow Lake - and traverses interesting terrain, with many old stone walls reminding the hiker that this area was once farmed.

-Proceed ahead on the woods road, marked with orange and yellow blazes, as it descends to the lake.
-When you reach the lake, turn right to follow the orange-blazed Twin Lakes Trail in the counter-clockwise direction.
-The trail continues along the northern shore of the lake on a narrow footpath.
+Proceed ahead on the woods road as it descends to the lake.
+When you reach the lake, turn right onto the white-blazed Vernay Lakeside Connector, which follows a narrow footpath along the northern shore of the lake.
 After passing the dam at the west end of the lake, it proceeds ahead on a woods road.
-Then, at a sign for the Twin Lakes Trail, the trail bears left onto a footpath and crosses under power lines.